evxiong/mp3-album-formatter/README.md

    files can't be auto-matched
 4. Updates each file's ID3 metadata using [Mutagen](https://github.com/quodlibet/mutagen)
-5. Optionally updates file names and album folder name
+5. Optionally updates file names and album folder name according to specified format

 ## Packages used